1aloksharma/SQL-Project/README.md

 # SQL-Project
-This repository is for SQL projects
+This repository is to store code for SQL projects
+Used Microsoft SQL Server Management Studio v19.3

+1.SQL Project- Pizza Sales Query